For those new to online banking: click here to get started.

 While finding a new home is obviously the first step in moving, what happens after a home offer is accepted is just as important.
 You’ll have a lot that you need to figure out before the move takes place, and the more of it you figure out beforehand, the better off you’ll be.
 Here are some essential tasks you’ll want to do before the move:

 Create a schedule.
-Figure out what needs to be done at what time, then work with your partner to put all the information together into a timeline that doesn’t require you to do everything at the last minute.
+Figure out what needs to be done at what time, then put all the information together into a timeline that doesn’t require you to do everything at the last minute.

 Create a moving budget.
 Figure out your budget categories first, such as: